DataIntellectTech/kdb-parquet/README.md

-# kdb-Apache
+# kdb-Parquet

-Kdb-Apache is a library that is able to convert kdb tables to and from the Apache Parquet table format.
+Kdb-Parquet is a library that is able to convert kdb tables to and from the Apache Parquet table format.
 The library provides a translation of the most common kdb+ primitive data types to Apache Parquet equivalent and vice versa.
 The codebase provides similar functionality to the library [here](https://github.com/rianoc/qParquet), however, the library does not utilize the embedpy interface and potentially avoids an extra translation step when encoding and decoding datasets.

 ## Build Instructions

-First step is to clone the Kdb-Apache repository as shown below.
+First step is to clone the kdb-Parquet repository as shown below.

-`kdb@linux:~$ git clone https://github.com/AquaQAnalytics/kdb-Apache`
+`kdb@linux:~$ git clone https://github.com/AquaQAnalytics/kdb-parquet`

 After cloning the repository from GitHub the package and examples can be built by executing ```cmake .``` and then ```make```.
 The test folder contains a number of test scripts and a suite of unit tests has been supplied and discussed below.
 Please note that various standard utilities such as make and cmake are required.
 The package has been tested on vanilla Linux installs, though no reason exists why it can't be ported to other operating systems.

-`kdb@linux:~/kdb-Apache$ cmake .`
+`kdb@linux:~/kdb-Parquet$ cmake .`

 -- Configuring done

 -- Generating done

--- Build files have been written to: /home/kdb/kdb-Apache
+-- Build files have been written to: /home/kdb/kdb-Parquet

-`kdb@linux:~/kdb-Apache$ make`
+`kdb@linux:~/kdb-Parquet$ make`

 [100%] Built target PQ